EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

           "proofPurpose": "assertionMethod",
           "proofValue": "u2V0BhVh...",
           "type": "DataIntegrityProof",
+          "verificationMethod": "did:key:..." // DID of EAA Provider }
+      },
+      "proof": {
+        "created": "2024-07-30T10:20:55Z",
+        "cryptosuite": "ecdsa-sd-2023",
+        "proofPurpose": "assertionMethod",
+        "proofValue": "u2V0AhVh...",
+        "type": "DataIntegrityProof",
-          "verificationMethod": "did:key:..." // key of EAA-Provider
+        "verificationMethod": "did:key:..." // DID of delegator
       }
     }
-    }
     ```

-In this example the followng JSON-LD contexts are used:
+This example uses the following JSON-LD contexts:

-* The context `https://oid.spherity.com/cc` extends the credential by the property `provenanceProof`.
-The credential hold in the property `provenanceProof` proofs the authority of the credential issuer.
-Trust chains can be established by recursive embedding POA credentials, e.g.:
+* The chained credential context `https://oid.spherity.com/cc` extends the credential by the property `provenanceProof`.
+The credential presented in the `provenanceProof` property proofs the authority of the credential issuer.
+Trust chains can be established by recursively embedding PoA credentials, e.g.:

-    `EAAP <--OrganisationCredential-- Functionary <--POA-- Employee A <--POA-- Employ B`
+    `EAAP <--OrganisationCredential-- Functionary <--PoA-- Employee A <--PoA-- Employee B`

-    The trust chain always ends at the EAA-Provider that has issued the organisation credential.
-In order to delegate authority a organisation credential (first delegation in chain) or a POA-credential (subsequent delegation is chain) is embedded into a POA-credential using the new term `provenanceProof`.
+    The trust chain always terminates at the EAA Provider that has issued the Organisational Credential.
+In order to delegate authority, an Organisation Credential (first delegation in chain) or a PoA Credential (subsequent delegation is chain) is embedded into a PoA Credential using the new term `provenanceProof`.

-* The context `https://oid.spherity.com/poa` defines the semantic of the terms in the credential subject of the power of attorney credential.
-The example shows a very simple authorization.
-By using other contexts more comprehensive delegations of authorization can be expressed, e.g. counter signatures, multi signatures, 1-of-n-signatures, m-of-n-signatures, etc.
+* The context `https://oid.spherity.com/poa` defines the semantics of the terms in the credential subject of the PoA Credential.
+The example shows simple authorization.
+Other contexts can be used to express more extensive delegations of authorisation, e.g. counter-signatures, multi-signatures, 1-of-n-signatures, m-of-n-signatures, etc.

-In the above shown POA-Credential an organisation credential is embedded into the POA-Credential to proof the signatory rights of the delegating user.
-Please note that only the required information to proof the signatory rights are disclosed in the embedded organisation credential.
-The delegated rights of the authorized user are then asserted by the delegating user by providing the assertion proof of the POA-Credential.
+In the PoA Credential shown above, an Organisational Credential is embedded in the PoA Credential to prove the delegator's signatory rights.
+Please note that only the required information to prove the signatory rights are disclosed in the embedded Organisational Credential.
+The delegated rights of the delegatee are then asserted by the delegator by providing the assertion proof of the PoA Credential.

 ## 6.5 Result

-- The employee has received an PoA Credential that is stored in the Organisation Wallet and can be used for business partner presentations.
+- The employee has received a PoA Credential that is stored in the Organisational Wallet and can be used for presentations to Relying Parties.

 # 7 Issue organisation Credential

 ## 7.1 Description

-The Organisation Wallet stores Organisation Credentials.
-Credentials contain claims about the enterprise which are asserted by a trusted issuer.
-By presenting this claims to business partners, the business partners can verify the authenticity of the claims if they trust the issuer.
-Before an enterprise can present credentials it has to request credentials from issuers.
+The Organisational Wallet stores Organisational Credentials.
+Credentials contain claims about the organisation which are asserted by a trusted EAA Provider.
+By presenting these claims to Relying Parties, they can verify the authenticity of the claims if they trust the EAA Provider.
+Before an organisation can present credentials, it has to request credentials from EAA Providers.
-Credentials can be requested by any user of the Organisation Wallet with specific rights.
-The user proofs his rights against the issuer by presenting an Natural Person Credential (signatory rights) or a POA-Credential (delegated rights).
-The issuer looks up the data of the organisation, verifies if the requesting user is authorized to request the Organisation Credentials and submits the credentials if the requesting user is authorized.
+Credentials can be requested by any user of the Organisation Wallet having specific rights.
+Users prove their entitlement to the EAA Provider by presenting a Natural Person Credential (signatory rights) or a PoA Credential (delegated rights).
+The EAA provider looks up the organisation's details, verifies that the requesting user is authorised to request the organisational credentials, and submits the credentials if the requesting user is authorised.

 ## 7.2 Prerequisites

-* The company is registered at the EAA-Provider.
+* The company is registered at the EAA Provider.
-* The user has the rights to request Organisation Credential either by signatories rights or by power of attorney
+* The user has the rights to request Organisational Credentials either by signatories rights or by power of attorney

 ## 7.3 Workflow